Emoji subcategory

 What this subcategory adds

-alphanumeric symbols narrows the library into a more precise set than the parent category symbols.
-Emoji such as 🔠 input latin uppercase, 🔡 input latin lowercase, 🔢 input numbers, 🔣 input symbols make the subcategory easier to scan and compare.
+alphanumeric symbols is a narrower slice of symbols.
+Typical entries include 🔠 input latin uppercase, 🔡 input latin lowercase, 🔢 input numbers, 🔣 input symbols.

 Top tags